kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-resources-misconfigured.md

----
-title: Kyma Resource Is Misconfigured
+# Kyma Resource Is Misconfigured
----

 All resources in the Kyma-native namespaces with the `reconciler.kyma-project.io/managed-by-reconciler-disclaimer` annotation are managed by Reconciler.
 However, Reconciler does not support all use cases.